JoelTorresAr/wkhtmlapp/README.md

 # wkhtmlapp
 ## _Bindings to wkhtmltopdf and wkhtmltoimage_

-wkhtmlapp makes use of wkhtmltopdf and wkhtmltoimage, command line tools to generate PDF and Images.
-The library when using command lines to use wkhtmltox allows it to be instantiated the number of times required without causing any errors.
+wkhtmlapp depends on the wkhtmltopdf application to generate PDFs or images, abstracted in such a way that it can support multithreading without damaging the main instance.
 This library was developed inspired by barryvdh's laravel-snappy.

 | Resource          | Link                                                                                                                      |
 | ----------------- | ------------------------------------------------------------------------------------------------------------------------- |